shahzeb-jadoon/Quantum_Policy_Gradient_for_CartPole/REPORT.md

 - Difference of 8 episodes is within statistical noise (p=0.81)

 **Interpretation:**
-The quantum circuit, despite having 6% fewer parameters, achieves parity with the classical baseline.
-This suggests that the quantum circuit's expressivity compensates for the slightly reduced parameter count.
+The quantum circuit, despite having 18% fewer parameters, achieves parity with the classical baseline.
+This suggests that the quantum circuit's expressivity compensates for the reduced parameter count, demonstrating efficient use of quantum resources.

 ### 3.3 Hardware Validation with Parameter-Shift